 - You CAN promote products that your expertise allows you to evaluate without actually using the item.
 For example, if you’re an expert at appliance repair you can easily review toaster features and specs to determine which models are best.
 An accountant could easily select the best accounting software for small businesses, without trying them all.
 You don’t have to actually use a product to recommend it, but you should be qualified to make that recommendation.

 - Up-sell and cross-sell related products.
 The secret weapon for doing this is sales funnels, and mastering them is a key part of the success of many “super affiliates”.
 There are lots of tools that make it easy for anyone to build sales funnels.
-Leadpages is a popular choice because it offers plenty of affordable funnel functionality.
+Thrive Themes Funnels is a popular choice because it offers plenty of affordable funnel functionality.
 The Systeme suite of tools has a free level that includes a website builder, funnels, email list, affiliate program management, memberships & more.

 - Watch for exceptional deals being offered by merchants and share them with your followers.